panacloud/microservices-gpt-actions-template/README.md

 The template is designed with a microservice pattern and Event-Driven Architecture to ensure each GPT Action is isolated, scalable, and easy to manage.
 Here’s an overview of how the components interact:

-1. **Microservices**: Each GPT Action is a separate microservice built using FastAPI and SQLModel, containerized with Docker.
+1. **Microservices**: Each component is a separate microservice built using FastAPI and SQLModel, containerized with Docker.
 2. **Event-Driven Architecture**: Kafka is used for event streaming, enabling real-time data processing and communication between microservices.
 3. **API Gateway**: Kong serves as the API gateway, routing requests to the appropriate microservice.
 4. **Database**: Postgres is used for persistent data storage.